 The coastal resort of Hua Hin is the oldest beach resort of Thailand.
 During the 1920’s King Rama VII had a summer palace built here, the Klai Kangwon Palace, which is still used today by members of the Royal family.

 When the railway line was constructed connecting Hua Hin to Bangkok, the resort become popular with the Thai public.
-Hua Hin’s trains station is one of the oldest in the country, its most attractive feature being the Royal Waiting Room build in Thai architectural style.
+Hua Hin’s train station is one of the oldest in the country, its most attractive feature being the Royal Waiting Room build in traditional Thai architectural style.

 Family destination with long sandy beaches

 Today, Hua Hin is a developed beach destination some 200 kilometers south west of Bangkok, well suited for families with children, and much quieter and more relaxed than Pattaya.
 It is best known for its long sandy beach ending in a small fishing port.
 A short distance away is a more secluded beach Hat Khao Tao, featuring a large Buddha image facing the sea.

 Hua Hin is particularly suited for kite boarding thanks to its shallow warm water, steady winds and kite boarding schools.
 Other things to do on the beach include jet ski, banana boat and for the children pony-riding.

 With seven high quality courses close by Hua Hin is one of the best places in Thailand to play golf.
 The Black Mountain course was voted one of the best six courses in the Asia Pacific region within one year after its opening in 2007.
 In 2009 and 2010 the Black Mountain golf course hosted an Asian Tour event.

 The night market in the center of town is a nice place to stroll around and an excellent place to try some delicious freshly cooked Thai food or a snack like a “roti”, a pancake offered in many variations, like with banana, chocolate or mango.

 Excellent sea food can be had in the restaurants build on stilts into the sea, that also provide great evening scenery and atmosphere.